 Water activities & features

 Swimming - Chehalis River - no designated swim area - no lifeguards

 The park has a total of 53 camp sites.
 Of those sites 40 are standard campsites, 8 are partial utility campsite designed for RV use, 2 Horse campsites and 3 Hiker/Biker only sites.
 There is one dump station, three restrooms, the campground restroom has two showers.
 The showers are token operated.
 The token machine is located at the park entrance station.
 Maximum camp site length is 60 feet (may have limited availability).
-All campsites are first come, first served.

 The park has one group camp that accommodates 14 camping units and up to 60 people.
 Fees vary with size of the group.
 To reserve the group camp, call the park office at (360) 291-3767.